Stencyl/stencylpedia/block-reference/drawing/styles.md

 ![set-stroke-color-block](http://static.stencyl.com/pedia2/block-images/9%20-%20Drawing/1%20-%20Styles/set-stroke-color.png)

-Sets the stroke color used when drawing shapes.
+Sets the stroke color used when drawing shapes (does not apply to fonts).
+You can select the color using the color picker, drag in a color attribute or drag in any block that returns a color.

 ```
 g.strokeColor = [COLOR];